Yahyakiani/Css_Notes/Eloquent Expressions.md

 - a watershed moment
 - succinctly summed up
 - Chinese government’s loutish bullying

-> an uphill battle
+- an uphill battle
 - the rights of the Kashmiris have been sacrificed at the altar of expediency (convenience)
-- treated with kid gloves
-- reserve opprobrium for geopolitical opponents
-- eleventh-hour change
 - since antiquity !
-- But with these caveats in mind !
+> But with these caveats in mind !

 > Most tellingly epitomised by Trump